MIT-SPARK/C-3PO/README.md

 ### The ShapeNet Experiment

-This experiment shows the success of the proposed self-supervised training on a dataset of generated depth point clouds using ShapeNet models.
-We are able to generate data across various object categories in ShapeNet and show the power of our proposed model, in matching a supervised baseline, without using any annotation on the generated, training data.
+This experiment shows the success of the proposed self-supervised training on a dataset of simulated depth point clouds using ShapeNet models.
+We are able to generate data across various object categories in ShapeNet and show the power of our proposed model in matching a supervised baseline, without using any annotation on the generated training data.

-**Replication.** The proposed model requires one to specify the object category and the architecture used to implement the keypoint detector.
+**Replication.** The proposed model requires one to specify the object category and the architecture used for the keypoint detector.
 We show how to train and evaluate the proposed model for **object**: *chair* and **keypoint detector**: *point transformer*.

 1. Move to the ShapeNet experiment directory:
     ```bash